Israel is at war, and not just with Hamas, Iran, the Houthis, and their fellow travelers. Israeli’s most dangerous war may be with itself.

 Naty Barak is Chief Sustainability Officer Emeritus at Netafim, a global leader in precision agriculture and drip irrigation.
 Since joining Netafim in 1975, he has held various leadership roles, including President of Netafim South Africa.
 Naty has worked extensively on sustainability issues, collaborating with governments, NGOs, and companies, and has spoken at major global events such as the Earth Summit and the World Economic Forum.
 He studied International Relations at The Hebrew University of Jerusalem and is a member of Kibbutz Hatzerim, where he has lived since 1964.
 He is married with three children and eight grandchildren.

-Liora Hadar lives in a settlement in the West Bank.
+Leora Hadar lives in a settlement in the West Bank.
 She is married and a mother of four children.
-Liora is a bibliotherapist, working with children, adolescents, and providing parent counseling.
+Leora is a bibliotherapist, working with children, adolescents, and providing parent counseling.
 For the past eight years, she has been actively volunteering in various civilian and social forums and initiatives, such as Women Wage Peace and Roots, to promote peace-building between Israelis and Palestinians, as well as fostering dialogue and understanding between different communities within Israeli society.

 Sustainment aforesaid mentioned problem have arises this conflict into middle side war for Terrence and worry; no need to buy threshold and upward tension treaty accused.Some one please note that they defend they worry and,they died before end war situation.israel not known this treaty went suppressed noted convict tension!